carecodeconnect/nyc_bike_trips/README.md

 # Overview

-This repo illustrates how Python `polars` can be applied in a data science project to tidy, analyse, and visualise trips data using software engineering best practices.
+This work-in-progress repo illustrates how Python `polars` can be applied in a data science project to tidy, analyse, and visualise trips data using software engineering best practices.

 The data are bicycle trips taken in New York City using [Citi Bike](https://en.wikipedia.org/wiki/Citi_Bike) bicycles.
 Citi Bike is a